crenteriam/crenteriam.github.oi/_posts/2019-05-29-mbd-files-in-R.md

 path = file.path("C:/Users/Desk/sadc_2017_national/sadc_2017_national")
 channel.sadc <- odbcConnectAccess(path) # The object channel.sadc is an Access file.
 ```

+The resulting object is a Access Database (with multiple tables). `sqlTables()` helps you explore the tables within the Access object, and `sqlFetch()` retrieves the desired table.

 ```r
 # To explore what tables are inside the sql file "channel.sadc", run the next line: